undeadinu/electron/docs/api/menu.md

 **Note:** This API has to be called after the `ready` event of `app` module.

+**Note:** Default menu is created automatically if the app does not set one.
+You can also set `process.noDefaultMenu` to `true` to disable this behavior.

 #### `Menu.getApplicationMenu()`

 Returns `Menu | null` - The application menu, if set, or `null`, if not set.